-The most straightforward way to save money on airline tickets is to be adaptable.
+If you're looking to find cheap flights, the best way to save money is to be flexible with your departure and arrival times.
 If you are flexible with your departure and arrival dates, you can compare prices across an entire month to find the best deal.
 If you are flexible about your arrival airport, you can compare prices at every US airport to find the best deal.
 Typically, I do both, and this year I got some fantastic deals because of it.

 I never use any other travel site besides Skyscanner.
 A great deal can usually be found at one of those places for me.
-Every other flight-results website is so frustrating and useless that I refuse to use them.
+All the other flight-reservation sites are so frustrating and useless.

 The flight I took from Hanoi to Hoi An was the cheapest I've ever taken: only $28.
 50